 Visit the Center for the Advancement of Innovative Teaching.
-We are located on the 4th floor of 1188 Fort Street Mall (MP440.)
+We are located on the 4th floor of 1188 Fort Street Mall (MP440), through the Faculty Support Center.
 For all faculty, we offer assistance and counsel about teaching and learning through workshops, face-to-face consultation, email, and telephone.
-You can learn more about our mission and services by watching this interactive presentation.
-Be sure to visit our calendar to learn about upcoming workshops.
 You can browse our Knowledge Base for information on everything from assessment to online learning and classroom management.

-- In our office, you will find public high-speed, faculty-only computers; you can also request a semester assignment to short-term office space and lockers (for part-time faculty.)
-Contact Sandra Meyer, CAIT's Coordinator, for more information about office space and lockers (firstname.lastname@example.org.)
+- In our office, you will find five public high-speed, faculty-only computers; you can also request a semester assignment to meeting space and lockers (for part-time faculty.)
+Contact Sandra Meyer, CAIT’s Coordinator, for more information about space and lockers (email@example.com.)

 Post course materials online.
 All courses must have syllabus materials posted on Pipeline.
 For a tutorial on how to do this, click here.
-If you need assistance posting your syllabus online or would like to learn more about Blackboard, the platform HPU uses for online and hybrid courses, contact CAIT Instructional Designers for an appointment: Sanford (Sandy) Low (firstname.lastname@example.org), Han Nee Chong Wester (email@example.com) or Eddie Merc (firstname.lastname@example.org).
+If you need assistance posting your syllabus online or would like to learn more about Blackboard, the platform HPU uses for online and hybrid courses, contact CAIT Instructional Designers for an appointment: Sanford (Sandy) Low (firstname.lastname@example.org) and Han Nee Chong Wester (email@example.com) or firstname.lastname@example.org.

 HPU’s Administrative Organization